AnaylsisKris/streaming-03-rabbitmq/README.md

 1. Then, define your functions.
 1. Functions are reusable logic blocks.
 1. Everything the function needs comes in through the arguments.
 1. A function may - or may not - return a value.
 1. When we open a connection, we should close the connection.
 1. Which of the 4 files will always close() the connection?
+The files that contain "finally: conn.close()" def in the send_message
-1. Search GitHub for if __name__ == "__main__":
+1. Search GitHub for if **name** == "**main**":
 1. How many hits did you get?
+150k
 1. Learn and understand this common Python idiom.

 ## Reference